Dr Sundeep Aulakh

 - Website: Researchgate | ORCID

 I am a University Academic Fellow in the Work, Employment Relations Division within Leeds University Business School.
 My research focuses on professional occupations, the organizations within which they work, and how they are regulated.
 I am particularly interested in the changing dynamics of the legal profession.
 As well as exploring the emergence of new organizational forms, business models, and the implications this raises for traditional notions of expertise, I am also interested in professionalism, ethics, and misconduct.
-My work has been published in high-ranking peer-reviewed journals, such as The British Journal of Sociology, The Journal of Law & Society, The International Journal of the Legal Profession.
+My work has been published in high-ranking peer-reviewed journals, such as Work, Employment and Society, The British Journal of Sociology, The Journal of Law & Society, The International Journal of the Legal Profession.
 Alongside academic research, I have contributed to the work of various professional bodies, including advising the Legal Services Board on its 2017 study on external investment, supported the Competition and Markets Authority with its study of competition in the legal services sector in 2016, and led a project commissioned by the Solicitors Regulatory Authority examining diversity in the solicitors’ profession (https://bit.ly/2XdeFLY).

 I undertook my PhD at the Centre for Economic and Social Research, Sheffield Hallam University, graduating in 2002.

-- School Research Ethics Lead and Member of the Faculty Research Ethics Committee
+- Academic Lead and Member of the Faculty Research Ethics Committee

 - Editorial Board, Journal of Professions & Organization.

 Focusing on professions and professional organizations, my research interests include: